Self-worth takes you further than net worth.Matshona Dhliwayo

 In other cases, debt might be avoided with some foresight.
 For example, you get a medical emergency and you can’t settle the bill, so you opt for a loan.
 Or the new term starts next week and you don’t have enough money at the moment, so you take a “soft” loan.
 Both of these cases might be avoided if you saved for emergencies.
 Also, expenses such as fees are not emergencies.
 Try and save monthly for such expected expenses.

 Pro Tips: As the saying goes, “Kukopa harusi, kulipa matanga.”
 This is because of the interest these loans require you to pay.
 Be on the lookout for the interest rates quoted.
-When someone gives you a loan at an interest rate of 10% per month, you are basically paying 120% per annum.
+When someone gives you a loan at an interest rate of 10% per month, may end up paying 120% per annum depending on the terms.

 Try and avoid debts as much as you can by building up emergency savings.
 Only take up a loan that will help you increase your investments and future earnings.